CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Method

-$K$ class names are combined with standard ImageNet prompts \cite{clip} to construct textual descriptions, which are passed through CLIP's text encoder to obtain class embeddings $F_{text} \in \mathbb{R} ^ {K \times d}$.
-Image features $F_{img}$ are projected to align with class embeddings.
-Finally, class embeddings are used as the parameters of the classifier to get the segmentation map:
+Meanwhile, $K$ class names are combined with standard ImageNet prompts \cite{clip} to form category descriptions, which are then encoded by CLIP's textual encoder to generate class embeddings $F_{text} \in \mathbb{R} ^ {K \times d}$.
+Then, image patch features are projected to align with the feature space of class embeddings.
+Finally, the class embeddings serve as the classifier's parameters to generate the segmentation map: